 In Scots law, a servitude is a legal right attached to one property that allows it to benefit from another.
 Rather than belonging to an individual, the right is tied to the land itself, meaning it continues even when ownership changes.

-Servitudes work both ways.
-They may grant rights over neighbouring land, or place obligations on your own property for the benefit of someone else.
-These are a normal and often essential part of property ownership in Scotland, particularly where homes share access, parking, or services.
+Servitudes rights work both ways.
+They may grant you rights over neighbouring land, or place obligations on your own property for the benefit of someone else.
+These are a normal and often essential part of property ownership in Scotland, particularly where properties share access, parking, or services.

 Common examples include:

-- Rights of access, such as using a shared driveway, path or lane
+- Rights of access, such as walking over a shared path or lane

-- Parking rights, including a defined space or shared parking area
+- Parking rights, including rights to a defined space or shared parking area

 - Rights relating to drainage and sewerage systems crossing neighbouring land